scheeloong/scheeloong.github.io/_contents/02-research.md

 * Sequential Recommendation: How do we account for time and order of recommendations?
 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
 * Active Learning: What should you recommend to learn more about the user for personalized recommendations in future?
 * Offline Evaluation: How do we evaluate recommender systems offline, without access to a real online recommender sytem.
+Ideas from Counterfactual Reasoning.
 * Reinforcement Learning Recommendation: Exploration and exploitation trade-offs on recommendation choice to maximize cumulative rewards.

 ### Seminal Approaches to Recommender Systems